 4. They’re true to themselves

 Freethinkers don’t betray their way of thinking about things because they want to impress or get in with people who hold certain beliefs.
 They aren’t afraid of being rejected by people who don’t care for the truth.
-They behave in a way that is in line with their convictions.
+Thus, they behave in a way that is in line with their convictions.

 5. They never get complacent